 Note: Confidential statements are filed with the Clerk of District Court and may only be inspected by the parties and their attorneys, the Wyoming IV-D Child Support program, and other persons if permitted by court order.

-When a child is in out-of-home placement, a child support order exists, and the District CSE Office has jurisdiction as described in 13.3 Foster Care – Jurisdiction, the District CSE Office Attorney will sign and file an Affidavit of Redirection asking the District Clerk of Court to redirect any payments made under the existing order to DFS.
+When a child is in out-of-home placement, a child support order exists, and the District CSP Office has jurisdiction as described in 13.3 Foster Care – Jurisdiction, the District CSP Office Attorney will sign and file an Affidavit of Redirection asking the District Clerk of Court to redirect any payments made under the existing order to DFS.

 DFS Protective and Juvenile Services Manual 6.2 Child Support for Child in Out-of-Home Care